-The work is overseen by the elders of Thomaston Road Church of Christ, but many different churches and individuals support the work at Mzuzu Bible College.
-This is a mission that has been going on for many years and hundreds of people have heard the gospel because of this wonderful work and the preaching school that is located in Malawi.
-Click below to find out more about the Mzuzu Bible College.
-Please pray for the Christian in Malawi and listen at church of ways that you can help this great mission work.
-Also, the latest newsletter from Marc Veary is available below.
+This work is overseen by the elders of Thomaston Road Church of Christ, but many congregations and individuals support the work at Mzuzu Bible College.
+This is a mission that has been going on for many years and hundreds of people have heard the gospel because of this wonderful work.

-To support the work in Mzuzu, Malawi with Marc Veary with the Mzuzu Bible College, just send a check mark for this work to:
+To support the work in Mzuzu, Malawi with Marc Veary with the Mzuzu Bible College, just send a check marked for this work to:

 Mzuzu, Malawi Work Project